PushOCCRP/Push-Generator/README.md

 git config core.hooksPath hooks cd ../Push-Generator
 ```
 1. Create the app in the [Google Play Developer Console](https://play.google.com/apps/publish)
-1. Create the app in the [Firebase Conosle](https://console.firebase.google.com/?pli=1)
+1. Create the app in the [Firebase Console](https://console.firebase.google.com/?pli=1)
-1. After choosing your new app, look to the left side of the conosle, click the "notifications" menu item.
+1. After choosing your new app in the Firebase Console, you should have a page that says "Get started here."
+Click the "Add Firebase to your Android app"
 1. Enter the app id and name (make sure it's the same as in the push generator configuration file)
 1. A file called ```google-services.json``` should automatically download.
 1. Copy the ```google-services.json``` file to the ```/google-services/``` folder in the generator.
 1. Run the generator https://github.com/PushOCCRP/Push-Generator in offline mode with the ```-o``` flag
 1. Open the cloned Push-Android repository in Android Studio.
 This will automatically install a bunch of files that are needed.

 1. We now need to sign the app, so that it'll actually run on devices.
 There are a couple of ways to do this, and all the options are [here](https://developer.android.com/studio/publish/app-signing.html).
 For this we'll self-sign, since it's the easiest.
 Please note though, do NOT lose these keys.
 You won't get them back and it'll be a pain to contact Google.